Biblical Figure

 About Pekah

-Pekah, son of Remaliah, was a significant figure in the history of the northern kingdom of Israel, ruling from approximately 740 to 732 BCE.
-His reign is documented in the biblical narrative, specifically in 2 Kings 15:25-31, where he is described as a military leader who seized power through a coup.
+Pekah was a notable king of the northern kingdom of Israel, reigning from approximately 740 to 732 BCE.
+His rule is chronicled in the biblical narrative, particularly in 2 Kings 15:25-31, where he is depicted as a military leader who rose to power through a coup.
+Pekah's reign is marked by political instability and significant external threats, notably from the expanding Assyrian Empire.
+He is a figure of importance within the context of Israel's history during a tumultuous period of geopolitical shifts in the ancient Near East.

 Theological Significance